rmit-ir/GRAG-LiveRAG/README.md

 # LiveRAG

-A research project for live retrieval-augmented generation.
+A research project for live retrieval-augmented generation for the SIGIR 2025 LiveRAG Challenge.

 ## Overview

 Project management: [rmit-liverag-2025 on Linear](https://linear.app/rmit-liverag-2025/team/RMI/view/kanban-2d49ab9d373f)

+This project is part of the SIGIR 2025 LiveRAG Challenge, which focuses on building effective Retrieval-Augmented Generation systems.
+The challenge documentation and resources are available in the `hf-space-LiveRAG-challenge` git submodule.

 ## Installation